Nackloose/PCMCL/LISCENSE.md

 | Provisioning Resources                | Must be essential, intentional, and maintainer-approved                                       |
 | Bug Reporting                         | 1 bug for individuals/small entities; 10 bugs for larger entities; must be verified as relevant|
 | Other Contributions                   | As deemed significant by maintainer                                                           |

-This table serves as a quick reference to clarify contribution requirements and encourage transparency.

----

-This refined version addresses the concerns around revocation, compatibility, redistribution, and cross-project contributions.
-By clarifying revocation grounds, providing dual-licensing guidance, simplifying redistribution terms, and ensuring consent for cross-project applications, this license should now be more robust, adaptable, and transparent.